apache/guacamole-manual/src/jdbc-auth.md

 `sharing_profile_id`
-: The value of the `sharing_profile_id` from the entry in `guacamole_sharing_profile` associated the sharing profile being used to access the connection.
+: The value of the `sharing_profile_id` from the entry in `guacamole_sharing_profile` associated with the sharing profile being used to access the connection.
 If the connection is not being shared (no sharing profile is being used), or if the sharing profile associated with the history record no longer exists, this will be `NULL`.